THE ULTRAFEED® JOURNEY

 “The WorkerB Power Pack brings unrivaled power and control to a portable sewing machine.
 This setup is truly an industry game-changer.
 No other portable machine has this amount of power, starting torque and slow speed control,” Matt was excited to share.

 And the WorkerB update wasn’t the only big change for V.4 Ultrafeed machines.
 We also revamped how we include helpful accessories and notions with machines.
-Rather than getting general notions and accessories when you purchase an Ultrafeed, you get to choose from optional accessory packages tailored to different types of sewing.
+Rather than receiving general notions and accessories, you get to choose from optional accessory packages tailored to different types of sewing: canvas and sail, upholstery and home décor, leather, bag making, and speed reduction.

 In addition, V.4 machines have these improvements over V.3 machine packages: